Last updated on September 25th, 2023 at 07:43 am

 Winning Tournaments and Competitions

 Speaking of the best player in the world, one of the top-ranked players today is Paul McBeth.
 He made headlines by signing the richest deal in disc golf history.
 He recently signed a sponsorship deal with Discraft to the tune of $10 million for 10 years.
-This contract is an extension of a similar contract he signed 4 years ago for a million dollars.
-Of course, Paul McBeth who is now considered the “Tiger Woods” of disc golf deserves it.
-He is a top player in the world and he deserves all the money he gets.
+This contract extends a similar million-dollar deal Paul McBeth signed four years ago.
+Of course, Paul McBeth, now regarded as the “Tiger Woods” of disc golf, rightfully deserves it.
+He is one of the world’s top players and deserves all the money he earns.

 Social Media Influencer